Steven Spielberg's studio to make films for Netflix

 LOS ANGELES, June 21 (Reuters) - Netflix Inc NFLX.O added acclaimed filmmaker Steven Spielberg to its roster with a joint announcement on Monday of a deal for his Amblin Partners production company to supply multiple movies a year for several years.

-The Academy Award-winning director of big-screen classics like "Schindler's List" and "Saving Private Ryan" will continue to direct movies for Comcast Corp's CMCSA.O Universal Pictures under a separate deal.
+The Academy Award-winning director of big-screen classics such as "E.T. the Extra-Terrestrial," "Schindler's List" and "Saving Private Ryan" will continue to direct and produce movies for Comcast Corp's CMCSA.O Universal Pictures under a separate agreement.

-The agreement brings another top Hollywood filmmaker to the list of talent working with Netflix.
+The new arrangement brings a high-profile name to the list of talent working with Netflix at a time when a host of competitors including Walt Disney Co DIS.N and Amazon.com Inc AMZN.O are competing for streaming audiences.

 In a statement, Spielberg said discussions with Netflix Co-Chief Executive Ted Sarandos showed "it was abundantly clear that we had an amazing opportunity to tell new stories together and reach audiences in new ways."